-After leaving PNG in 1976, Keith worked in a range of communications development roles in Indonesia, Maldives, India, Philippines and Fiji.
-Back in Australia, he established and managed radio stations 2ARM-FM Armidale and 2SER-FM Sydney.
+Leaving PNG in 1976, he worked in a range of communications development roles in Indonesia, Maldives, India, Philippines and Fiji.
+Back in Australia he established and managed radio stations 2ARM-FM Armidale and 2SER-FM Sydney.

-He lectured in mass communication at ASOPA's successor, the International Training Institute, before rejoining the ABC as General Manager Corporate Relations, responsible for relationships with government, media and community.
+Keith lectured in mass communication at ASOPA's successor, the International Training Institute, and was appointed Acting Principal before rejoining the ABC as its first General Manager of Corporate Relations, responsible for government, media and community affairs.

-Keith has a BA in economics and political science from the University of Papua New Guinea and a Graduate Diploma in Management from the University of New England.
+Keith has academic credentials in education, a BA in economics and political science from the University of Papua New Guinea and a Graduate Diploma in Management from the University of New England.

-He received the PNG Independence Medal in 1976 and, in 2004, was appointed a Member of the Order of Australia for services to management and training in media, communications and public relations.
+He received the PNG Independence Medal in 1976 and in 2004 was appointed as a Member of the Order of Australia for services to management and training in media, communications, non-commercial broadcasting and public relations.

-He served as President of the Papua New Guinea Association of Australia from 2008-09 and as President of the Rabaul and Montevideo Maru Society from 2009-11.
-He is an Adjunct Professor in the School of Journalism and Communication at the University of Queensland, a Fellow of the Australian Institute of Management and a Member of the Australian Society of Authors.
+Keith served as inaugural President of the Public Broadcasting Foundation (1983-85), President of the Papua New Guinea Association of Australia (2008-09) and inaugural President of the Rabaul and Montevideo Maru Society (2009-11).
+He was an Adjunct Professor in the School of Journalism and Communication at the University of Queensland (2010-14) and is a Fellow of the Australian Institute of Management & Leaders (joined 1983), a Fellow of the UK Royal Society of Arts & Commerce (joined 1995) and a Member (now Honorary) of the Australian Media, Entertainment & Arts Alliance (joined 1972).